ColinTimBarndt/stylus_cms-sic-saarland-theme/README.md

 ## How to install

-If the installation button above does not work, download the stylus file and add the file extensinon `.user.css`.
-Then open it in your browser and Stylus will ask whether you want to save the style.
+If the installation button above does not work, download the stylus file and open it in your browser.
+Stylus will ask whether you want to save the style.

 You need to have the Stylus Addon installed. [(Firefox)] [(Chrome)]